KatanaGraph/katana/README.md

 - Doxygen (>= 1.8.5) for compiling documentation as webpages or latex files
 - PAPI (>= 5.2.0.0 ) for profiling sections of code
 - Vtune (>= 2017 ) for profiling sections of code
-- MPICH2 (>= 3.2) if you are interested in building and running distributed system applications in Galois
-- CUDA (>= 8.0) if you want to build GPU or distributed heterogeneous applications
 - Eigen (3.3.1 works for us) for some matrix-completion app variants